Flurry of trades, signings expected before NHL free agency

 “We’ve got some time,” Avalanche general manager Joe Sakic said about discussions with several pending free agents.
 “We know we’re not going to be able to sign everybody.
 We know that.
 But we’ve got our priority and then we’ll see.
 I think some players will test the market and see what’s out there for them and see if they want to come back, but time will tell.”

-The Avalanche have not only Nichushkin but center Nazem Kadri, forwards Andre Burakovsky, Darren Helm and Nico Sturm and defensemen Josh Manson, Jack Johnson and Ryan Murray set to be unrestricted free agents if they don’t re-sign.
+The Avalanche, who signed goaltender Alexander Georgiev on Sunday after acquiring him from the New York Rangers, could be busy.
+They have not only Nichushkin but center Nazem Kadri, forwards Andre Burakovsky, Darren Helm and Nico Sturm and defensemen Josh Manson, Jack Johnson and Ryan Murray set to be unrestricted free agents if they don’t re-sign.

 Kadri seems the most likely out the door for a big payday after a career year and breakout playoffs, though that would give Colorado some space to take care of other players.